Skip to content

 POST /auth/login

-Authenticate a user and receive an access token for subsequent API calls.
+Authenticate a user and receive access + refresh tokens for subsequent API calls.

 Request Parameters